Adam Klasfeld: All Rise News

 All Rise News is an American online publisher of legal and political news featuring Klasfeld's work.
 It was co-founded by him and Tim Mak in March of 2025.

-All Rise News provides free web content, a YouTube channel, podcasting as part of LegalAF on the MeidasTouch network, and a paid subscription-based Substack.
+All Rise News provides free web content, a YouTube channel, podcasting as part of LegalAF on the MeidasTouch network, and a free or paid subscription-based Substack independent publication.

-Much of Klasfeld's reporting is based on in-person courtroom attendance, with his distinctive gavel-to-gavel coverage considered an important competitive advantage by his customers.
+Much of Klasfeld's reporting is based on in-person courtroom attendance, with his distinctive gavel-to-gavel coverage considered an important competitive advantage by his customers and subscribers.

 A story about All Rise News on FOX 5 DC remarked on its notable success in not just delivering news, but also in providing actionable information that facilitates responsive participation by its audience in shaping the political and legal landscape.
 The founders claim "radical newness" for their approach to journalism, which explicitly includes avowed goals to influence constituent calls to Congress, encourage the public's judicial and administrative oversight, and direct activist attention to protests.

 Theater career

-His acting career began early at the Rutgers Cabaret, and thereafter he performed on several stages in the United States and Europe.
+His acting career began early at the Rutgers Cabaret.
+Thereafter he performed on several stages in the United States and Europe.
 He was often involved with the theater company called One Armed Man.
 In July 2009, his play The Report of My Death was performed on board a ship on the Hudson River, New York.
 He also organized a theater festival at the Brecht Forum.